liao961120/intra/main.md

 the causes or magnitude of the perturbations, the system is assumed to move back to equilibrium similarly, according to the governing equations.

-To provide some context, let's take as an example theories of a "vicious cycle" often used to explain Panic Disorder.
+To provide some context, let's take as an example the theories of a "vicious cycle" often used to explain Panic Disorder.
 Borrowing the terminology from
 @robinaugh2019, a simplified hypothesis for the vicious cycle is given as
-follows: heightened physiological arousal ($A$) raises perceived threat ($T$), which in turn leads to even higher physiological arousal ($A$) and perceived threat, resulting in a positive-feedback loop between physiological arousal and perceived threat.
+follows: heightened physiological arousal ($A$) raises perceived threat ($T$), which in turn leads to even higher physiological arousal ($A$), resulting in a positive-feedback loop between physiological arousal and perceived threat that eventually leads to a panic attack.
 A clinician might want to see if this vicious cycle can be shown empirically with data.
-Without further elaborating on the theory, however, an EMA study is planned to collect the measures of $A$ and $T$ quite densely---once every hour when awake for over 2 months---to infer a network of relationships among these variables.
+Without further elaborating on the theory, however, an EMA study is planned to collect the measures of $A$ and
+$T$ quite densely---once every hour in the daytime for 2 weeks---to infer a network of relationships among these variables.
 What can we learn from this empirical network?
 If the hypothesized network of relationships indeed exists and is *robust across situations* such that, for instance, heightened perceived threat leads to higher physiological arousal (and vice versa) *consistently under different situations*, the VAR model would be able to correctly infer the network.
 However, given that such robust phenomena across situations are rarely found at the behavioral level, the inferred network likely conflates multiple *different* response patterns, leading to an unreliable network whose